The Essence of Fly Fishing

-Even as an avid fly fisher you have to admit that some big rivers are limitted in regard of the use of fly fishing tackle.
+Even avid fly fishers have to admit that some big rivers are limited in regard of the use of fly fishing tackle.
 Most of the owners of such waters pay tribute to this fact and allow other fishing methods, too.
 Be it the target species or the size and depth of a beat, fly fishing has got its limits.
 You can of course bend them in a way that at the end the streamer will be the only remaining part that reminds you of fly fishing.
 To be honest, to pull out fly line (or even only use running line or monofilament instead of a fly line) drop it in front of you or in your shooting basket and throw a 30-40g streamer either by hand or with the help of a non-active alibi fly line or far too light shooting head in order to catch a danube salmon (hucho hucho) or a marmorata "on fly" has got nothing to do with fly fishing anymore!
 There are waters and beats that just do not fit as fly-only waters because of their size, depth, or wading restrictions.
 At beats where the fly cannot be fished correctly anymore I totally agree to the late Austrian fly fishing icon Sepp Prager who enjoyed using spinning gear, if the regulations allow it.
 Otherwise, just avoid visiting such waters if you are a fly fisher.

 Catch & Release